Aspirin – The Controversy and 10 Best Natural Alternatives

 Recent studies indicate that excessively high levels of stored iron in the body (ferritin) are associated with a greater risk of heart disease and diabetes.
 High dose vitamin E supplements can interfere with iron absorption.
 If you have been prescribed iron to correct iron deficiency, take your iron supplement about 12 hours apart from vitamin E. Iron absorption is enhanced by sufficient acid in the stomach.
 Iron destroys vitamin E in the body.

 5) OMEGA-3-EPA oils reduce platelet stickiness.
 Good dietary sources include flaxseed oil, rice bran oil, trout, mackerel, salmon, herring, sardines, cod, halibut, and shark.
 With fish consumption there are mercury toxicity issues, especially with larger fish like tuna and sea bass.
-If you want to get omega-3 without the mercury, you will have to use a supplement because, by law, any omega-3 sold in Canada must be mercury-free.
+If you want to get omega-3 without the mercury, you will want to use a supplement because, by law, any omega-3 sold in Canada must be mercury-free.
+Dr. Jonathan Wright recommends a combination of nattokinase with omega-3 as the best alternative to prescription anticoagulants.

-6) POLICOSANOL an extract made from the wax of sugar cane, can lower LDL cholesterol while increasing good HDL cholesterol.
-Policosanol reduces inflammation and inhibits abnormal platelet aggregation, which promotes arterial blood clotting.
+6) POLICOSANOL –this extract made from the wax of sugar cane can lower LDL cholesterol while increasing good HDL cholesterol.
+Policasanol reduces inflammation and inhibits abnormal platelet aggregation, which promotes arterial blood clotting.

 7) GINKGO BILOBA extract from the oldest surviving tree species on earth (dating back over 300 million years) contains flavonoids and terpenoids, which inhibit or prevent blood clot formation.
 Ginkgo also has potent antioxidant properties and may benefit numerous circulatory problems, including those associated with impotence.